bring up the latest version of a module (and flush out an earlier version) it

 A summary of the basic information on the course is available here.

 In addition to the Forum, which covers numerous media topics, there is also the author's blog with personal observations.

 and includes "Teaching Tips and Talking Points" for each of the modules.
 The URL for these and the supplementary tests is available to qualified instructors by writing the author.

 Some firewalls, such as ZoneAlarm, have an option to shut off animated images.
 This will affect some illustrations on this site.
 (The dove on the left should appear to be flying—although not necessarily getting anywhere.)

 The Quick Quizzes

-The interactive Quick Quizzes require a relatively recent browser with Java scripts enabled.
+The interactive Quick Quizzes require Java.
 When you click on Quick Quiz at the bottom of the modules you should see two rows of blocks.

 With the help of the left key of a mouse you can drag the blocks on the right to the matching phrases on the left.